-- 2.2.1R Do not paint, stucco, or otherwise conceal unpainted masonry (particularly brick) walls where possible. - 2.2.2R If necessary, repoint existing mortar joints with mortar that duplicates the old mortar in strength, composition, profile, color, and texture. - 2.2.3R Colors that are historically appropriate to the building or the district shall be used in any repainting.
-Paint colors shall blend or complement existing paint colors in the area. - 2.2.4R Do not resurface or replace wood siding with other materials such as metal or vinyl siding when possible.
+- 2.2.1R Do not paint, stucco, or otherwise conceal unpainted masonry (particularly brick) walls.
+Where existing unpainted masonry walls exhibit poor condition beyond reasonable repair, painting may be considered. - 2.2.2R If necessary, repoint existing mortar joints with mortar that duplicates the old mortar in strength, composition, profile, color, and texture. - 2.2.3R Colors that are historically appropriate to the building or the district shall be used in any repainting.
+Paint colors shall blend or complement existing paint colors in the area. - 2.2.4R Do not resurface or replace wood siding with other materials such as metal or vinyl siding.
 Where such resurfacing or replacement is necessary, use materials and detailing that follows the original look, cladding pattern, and detailing as closely as possible. - 2.2.5R Replacement windows shall be constructed or finished in materials similar to the original window materials and their finishes. - 2.2.6R Where the replacement of original materials is necessary, the new materials shall appear as similar in character as possible to the original materials. - 2.2.7R Where roof materials must be replaced, or where new additions add to the roof form of the original building, new roof materials shall be similar in appearance to the original materials, both in texture, shape and color. - 2.2.8R Roof-top additions (pop-tops) shall use materials compatible with those found in the original structure and/or those typically found in the upper stories of neighboring houses.